Photo Credit: Steve Schaluta

 - They can become heterothermic, dropping their body temperature without becoming torpid, allowing them to wait out short intervals of bad weather.

-- Appalachian NFS has the original genetic material from the last ice age, making them the species with the most genetic diversity.
+- The Appalachian northern flying squirrel has the original genetic material from the last Ice Age when they moved south from Canada, making them the flying squirrel subspecies with the most genetic diversity.

 Photo Credit: U.S Fish and Wildlife Service

-- Proposed critical habitat for the candy darter is approximately 370 linear stream miles, subdivided into 5 units, 3 of which occur in West Virginia, and the other 2 in Virginia.
+- This tiny minnow is an endangered species protected under the federal Endangered Species Act.
+Proposed critical habitat for the candy darter is approximately 370 linear stream miles, subdivided into 5 units, 3 of which occur in West Virginia, and the other 2 in Virginia.
+Much of this is in the Monongahela National Forest.

 - These fish are described as a habitat specialist because they occupy stream bottom niches typically characterized by gravel-cobble substrates that are free of excessive sedimentation and embeddedness.